 MC-21 is a Russian made passenger jet aircraft that is being developed by Irkut Corporation.
-The aircraft is expected to replace old Soviet planes such as the Tu-154, Il-62, Tu-204 that cannot compete against Airbus 320 and Boeing 737 series.
-These western made aircrafts have got more modern equipment.
-They are also lighter and more fuel efficient.
+The aircraft is expected to replace old Soviet planes such as the Tu-154, Il-62, Tu-204 that cannot compete with Airbus 320 and Boeing 737 series.
+These western made aircrafts have got more efficient jet engines and modern avionic equipment.
+They are also lighter thus more fuel efficient.
 To match Western aircrafts, Russian engineers implement a lot of innovations in their new plane.
 For them, MC-21 is a serious project.
-It features supercritical aerofoils wings that are made of composite fibers.
-It is lighter, strong and cheaper to manufacture.
+It features supercritical aerofoil wings that are made of composite fibers.
+The wings become lighter, strong and cheaper to manufacture.

 In addition to MC-21, another modern aircraft from Russia that has been operating in several countries around the world is Sukhoi Superjet 100.
 It is developed and manufactured by Russia's Sukhoi airplane manufacturer in cooperation with Safran.
+Unfortunately, the Superjet is not successful in the world market.
+Most of the operators of the aircraft are now inside Russia.
 Russia is working hard to revive its aviation industry that collapsed after the disolution of Soviet Union.